TrysonHardie/GUI-Maker/README.md

 # GUI-Maker

-It is a free graphical app, that helps to create GUI in some programming languages (SuperCollider, AutoIt) faster.
+It is a free graphical app, that helps you to create GUI in some programming languages (SuperCollider, AutoIt) faster.
 This code-generation tool written in C++ with the Qt5 framework.
 By using GUI maker it's realy easy to create a graphical user interfaces: just drag elements, set parameters and, guess what, you're done.

 Videos: